 What kind of training programs do you offer?

 We offer Residency Training – Your dog boards at our facility and our professional trainers train your dog, then through a series of private lessons we train you.
 We also teach you how to train your dog through group lessons or private lessons.
 In addition, we offer a combination of residency training and private lessons in a program called “Train & Go”.
-Check out the Dog Training Programs & Pricing for a detailed description of each program or for a downloadable price sheet click here.
+Check out the Dog Training Programs & Pricing for a detailed description of each program.

 What method of training do you use?

-We use marker training which includes verbal praise and verbal corrections as well as, leash pressure and visual commands.
+We use marker training which includes verbal praise and verbal corrections, as well as leash pressure and visual commands.
 We do not use force, yanking, heavy leash pressure, spanking/hitting, or loud voices to train dogs.
-Dogs learn best in a calm, consistent, and positive environment, and this is what we provide.
+Dogs learn best in a calm, consistent, and positive environment, which is what we provide.

 What training tools do you use?

 We use transitional leashes, gentle leaders, prong collars, head haltis, Starmark collars, martingale collars, and e-collars.
 All our training tools, when used properly, require minimal pressure or stimulation to communicate with your dog.
 We also train you, the owner, to use the tools properly.
 We utilize shaker cans, water squirt bottles, and doggie don’ts to reorient a dog’s focus.

 Prices vary – Please visit our Dog Training Programs & Pricing page for more information.

 What is included with a training program?

 Every training program we offer includes the tools your dog needs to succeed.